conterra/mapapps-time-slider/src/main/js/bundles/dn_timeslider/README.md

 ```

 #### Configuration of viewTimeExtent
-To configure this property you need to define a start and an end date.
-For that you need to use [Moment.js-Strings](https://momentjs.com/docs/#/parsing/).
+To configure this property you need to define a start and end date.
+To do this you can use [Moment.js-Strings](https://momentjs.com/docs/#/parsing/).

 ```json
 "viewTimeExtent": {